 Hotels in Castle Douglas, Dumfries and Galloway

-Find Castle Douglas hotels and hotel accommodation in the Castle Douglas area of Dumfries and Galloway in south west Scotland ...
+Find Castle Douglas & New Galloway hotels and hotel accommodation in the Castle Douglas area of Dumfries and Galloway in south west Scotland ...

 Below the hotel listings you will also find information about the town of Castle Douglas and the Galloway Tourist Route.

 - Ernespie House Hotel Castle Douglas

 - The Market Inn Hotel, Castle Douglas